- John Appleby made bold predictions on HANA.

-It seems the only time that it is important to keep things calm is when Appleby is being called out for lying.
-It seems if Appleby is lying about HANA, Hasso considers this “calm.”
+It seems the only time that it is crucial to keep things calm is when Appleby is being called out for lying.
+It appears if Appleby is lying about HANA, Hasso considers this “calm.”
 But if Appleby is challenged, suddenly things are no longer “calm.”
 Hasso could say…

 “Please allow Appleby to lie about HANA, DB2, Oracle and SQL Server unimpeded.”

-Hasso is really just diverting attention away from Paul Vero’s comment.
+Hasso is just diverting attention away from Paul Vero’s comment.
 And then he finishes off with repeating the marketing inaccuracies around HANA.
-His comment..
+His comment…

 “to some extend hana and traditional databases cannot be compared any more”

-Is entirely undermined by the fact that even after DB2, Oracle and SQL Server had column-“in memory” capabilities added, SAP still did not allow the publication of competitive benchmarks.
+It is entirely undermined by the fact that even after DB2, Oracle, and SQL Server had column-“in memory” capabilities added, SAP still did not allow the publication of competitive benchmarks.

 “the notion of using stored procedures is true. twenty years ago i decided against using them in the otlp system, because we couldn’t find a common ground between oracle, ibm, msft and sap’s db. with the unbelievable scan and filter speed of in memory column store (if data is in memory) older principles of data processing are coming back: filter, sort, join, merge etc. the best way to verify this is when you convert brand new applications to hana and achieve orders of magnitude improvements.”

-Hasso decided against store procedures (or perhaps others at SAP decided and Hasso is taking credit for this decision on the part of someone else, as Hasso has never been a primary technical mind at SAP), because SAP had no database and was trying to maximize its potential customers for its ERP system by porting it to as many database vendors as was feasible.
+Hasso decided against store procedures (or perhaps others at SAP decided and Hasso is taking credit for this decision on the part of someone else, as Hasso has never been a primary technical mind at SAP).
+This is because SAP had no database and was trying to maximize its potential customers for its ERP system by porting it to as many database vendors as was feasible.